As subjects go, Prong collars are pretty divisive in the dog world.

 How To Position A Prong Collar

 The proper positioning for a prong collar is right at the top of the neck, where the skull meets the neck muscle as this is the most ‘vulnerable’ part of your dog, where the prong collar will yield maximum effect for training and consequently the desired result.
+However, the tool will work no matter where it’s been placed.

 Can You Leave A Prong Collar On A Dog